Vidvox/hap/documentation/HapVideoDRAFT.md

 ##### Chunk Size Table

 The presence of this section indicates that frame data is split into chunks.
 Following the size and type fields comes a series of four-byte fields being unsigned integers stored in little-endian byte order, and indicating the byte size of each chunk.
-The number of chunks is equal to the size of his section divided by four.
+The number of chunks is equal to the size of this section divided by four.
 If second-stage compression is used, each chunk should be passed to the second-stage decompressor independently.
 This section, if present, must be accompanied by a Chunk Second-Stage Compressor Table.
 The offset from the start of the frame data to the beginning of each chunk can be calcualated by summing the chunk size of all previous chunks.

 ##### Chunk Offset Table